PythonOT/POT/docs/source/quickstart.rst

 In the following we provide some pointers about which functions and classes to use for different problems related to optimal transport (OT).

+This document is not a tutorial on numerical optimal transport.
+For this we strongly recommend to read the very nice book [15]_ .

 Optimal transport and Wasserstein distance
 ------------------------------------------